ttruty/QualtricsMailer/README.md

 ![Task Scheduler](images/task_sch7.JPG "Task Settings")

 7. Click "OK" and you will need to enter the password and you should be all set up to have automatic distributions of qualtrics surveys

+> *IT IS A GOOD IDEA TO TEST WITH A SAMPLE SURVEY, MESSAGE, AND MAILING LIST TO ENSURE THE DISTRIBUTION WORKS AT YOUR SITE BEFORE ROLLING OUT TO ALL PARTICIPANT*

 ## 4. Survey as Text
 To send a survey link to a phone as a text message, most service carriers allow this for phone.
 Explained [here](https://20somethingfinance.com/how-to-send-text-messages-sms-via-email-for-free/).